mploed/ddd-strategic-design-spring-boot/README.md

 3. Run mvn jaxb2:generate in credit-application while the customer application is running
 4. Run the scoring application
 5. Run the credit-agency application
+6. Run the credit-application application
+7. Start entering data at http://localhost:9090

 ## URLs and Ports
 Each of the modules is it's own Spring Boot Application which can be accessed as follows: